tiny-dancer/notes/runiac_origin_story.md.1.md

 - **_No pipeline code_** necessary to add new features
 - Changes can be easily and reliably tested from a **_local environment_**

+We were wary of developing any custom tools and were hopeful to leverage existing.
+Surprisingly, we did not find a solution that targeted these two items specifically.

+> Terragrunt is a fantastic tool by a fantastic organization but it d

 ## Runiac